 - Elder is an introductory agency, so rather than manage care on an ongoing basis, we’re here to help match and introduce you to a self-employed care professional.

 - It means you and your carer are more involved in the management of care on a daily basis.
 But you’re not alone – we support you with a dedicated Family Support Specialist, our My Elder app and clinical support.

 What is an introductory agency and what does it mean?

-Rather than employ the carers we work with, we match customers who require care with self-employed care professionals from the Elder network of carers.
+Rather than employ the carers we work with, we match customers who require care with self-employed carers from the Elder network.

 Elder care professionals, in line with the family members or primary contacts, and local councils, manage the day-to-day care of the care recipients.
 This includes managing the personal care, risk assessments, continuation of care assessments and anything else required to make sure the recipient is safe, happy and comfortable in the place they’re happiest – their own home.

 As an Introductory Agency, Elder does not have an “ongoing role in the direction or control of the service provided”.
 However, in terms of helping you manage your care, we go above and beyond what many other Introductory Agencies offer.

 We’ve done everything we can to make managing your family’s care needs as stress-free as possible, with our online care management app, MyElder, as well as providing you with your very own dedicated account manager, as required.

 The difference between Elder and a fully-managed company

 What an introductory agency can provide